SumoLogic/epigraph/java/projections/src/main/java/ws/epigraph/projections/polymorphic-tails.md

 # Polymorphic tails

+Since Epigraph type system supports polymorphism, there must be a way to change object projection depending on what type it actually is, similar to type-based pattern matching.

-Polymorphic tails is a list of type handling specifications.
-They are attached to var types and allow to elaborate how a value must be processed if it happens to be of some specific type.
+Polymorphic tails is a mechanism to to this.
+They are lists of type handling specifications attached to var types and allow to elaborate how corresponding value must be processed if it happens to be of some specific type.

 For example `(a,b)~C(d)` request projection tells to include fields `a` and `b`, but if data is of type `C` (or a subtype of `C`), then field `d` should also be included.